parollon/safe-area-patch/README.md

 # Ionic Safe Area Patch

 Patches the variables `--ion-safe-area-top`, `--ion-safe-area-bottom`.

-In Android 16 [EdgeToEdge is no longer optional](https://medium.com/@qamar_safadi/edge-to-edge-is-no-longer-optional-android-16-migration-guide-66f82db639c0) and therefore the variables are 0
+In Android 16 [EdgeToEdge is no longer optional](https://medium.com/@qamar_safadi/edge-to-edge-is-no-longer-optional-android-16-migration-guide-66f82db639c0) and may the variables can be 0

-Another explanation is in some older versions of Android WebView (< 140) has bug that prevents the access to the safe area values via the safe-area-inset-* CSS env.[Further information](https://issues.chromium.org/issues/40699457).
+In some older versions of Android WebView (< 140) has bug that prevents the access to the safe area values via the safe-area-inset-* CSS env.[Further information](https://issues.chromium.org/issues/40699457).

 Currently it can be circumvented by calculating the sizes right when the application starts and overwriting the variables.